skypjack/entt/docs/md/entity.md

 ## They call me reactive storage

-Signals are the basic tools to construct reactive systems, even if they aren't enough on their own. `EnTT` tries to take another step in that direction with its _reactive mixin_.<br/>
+Signals are the basic tools to construct reactive systems, even if they are not enough on their own. `EnTT` tries to take another step in that direction with its _reactive mixin_.<br/>
 In order to explain what reactive systems are, this is a slightly revised quote from the documentation of the library that first introduced this tool, [Entitas](https://github.com/sschmid/Entitas-CSharp):

-> Imagine you have 100 fighting units on the battlefield but only 10 of them
+> Imagine you have 100 fighting units on the battlefield, but only 10 of them
 > changed their positions.
 Instead of using a normal system and updating all 100
 > entities depending on the position, you can use a reactive system which will
 > only update the 10 changed units.
 So efficient.